pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 string[]
 ```

 A list of string identifiers to quickly search for a pet.
-This can include expansion abbreviations, expansion names, zones, continents, etc<br/>This field is extended upon AddOn initialization to include zones and only includes expansions by default
+This can include expansion abbreviations, expansion names, zones, continents, etc<br>This field is extended upon AddOn initialization to include zones and only includes expansions by default

 ## Waypoint